 Anthropology uniquely incorporates both cultural and biological perspectives in its study of the diversity of past and present humans, and the ecology and behavior of our closest primate relatives.
-With a strong commitment to teaching excellence, the NEIU Department of Anthropology offers courses leading to the degree of Bachelor of Arts.
+With a strong commitment to teaching excellence, the Department of Anthropology offers courses leading to the Bachelor of Arts.
 The Anthropology Department provides a challenging curriculum in the sub-disciplines of cultural anthropology, biological anthropology, and archaeology that encourages field-based learning, data-oriented research, and a solid grounding in the theoretical constructs and ethics of the discipline.
 Students taking courses in Anthropology develop a multifaceted understanding of human diversity steeped in time, multicultural ethnographic comparisons, and the science of our physical form.
 This enriching perspective is not only well suited for subsequent graduate studies and professional careers in anthropology, but also for fostering the acceptance of others and negotiating the many facets of our modern global society.

 If you are a first year student interested in learning more about Anthropology, consider taking one of our First Year Experience classes: ANTH 109b - Skeletons in Chicago Closets or ANTH 109c - Skin of Chicago.
 Both of these courses count towards General Education Natural Science credit.

 Take a closer look at the Bachelor of Arts in Anthropology and the courses offered toward the degree.

 Department and Contact Information

 If you are interested in the program or have questions, please contact Anthropology at (773) 442-5860 .

 Northeastern Illinois University is home to students from all corners of the world and is one of the most ethnically diverse universities in the nation.
 Our small class sizes, flexible schedules and dedicated faculty can help you succeed in your studies.